 In the draft decision communicated to you, the time indicated to provide the requested information (OECD TG 408, OECD TG 414 in rat and OECD TG 414 in rabbit) was 24 months from the date of adoption of the decision.
-In your comments on the draft decision you requested up to 45 months and provided supporting information from two CROs.
+In your comments on the draft decision you requested up to 45 months for the conduct of the requested tests provided supporting information from two CROs.

-The information provided indicates timelines for conducting the three above mentioned studies, in a step-wise manner.
+From the information, provided indicates timelines for conducting the three above mentioned studies, in a step-wise manner.
 It considers 36-40 months as sufficient, including the "study completion, reporting, risk assessment and dossier completion".

-As the testing proposal for the PNDT (OECD TG 414) in the second species is no longer addressed in the present decision, we consider that a reasonable time period for providing the currently required information in the form of an updated registration is 24 months from the date of the adoption of the decision.
+As the testing proposal for the PNDT (OECD TG 414) in the second species is not addressed in the present decision, we consider that a reasonable time period for providing the currently required information in the form of an updated registration is 24 months from the date of the adoption of the decision.
 However, taking into account the possible lab capacity issues, ECHA gives you 6 more months.
 Therefore, the deadline for the submission of the results from the OECD TG 408 and OECD TG 414 in one species is extended from 24 to 30 months.
 The decision was therefore modified accordingly.